-We all know that uniqueness and innovation are key to success − everything starts with a business idea.
-Think of successful startups of recent years, former startup such as Uber, which is currently worth $91bn (as valued in October 2021), and has given rise to many similar app-based startups globally.
+We all know that uniqueness and innovation are crucial to success − everything starts with a business idea.
+Think of successful startups of recent years, former startups such as Uber, which is currently worth $91bn (as valued in October 2021) and has given rise to many similar app-based startups globally.
 That said, even a quick-thinking entrepreneur knows that success depends on managing your business above and beyond the service or product you are trying to sell.
 This article examines the risks many new startups face, suggesting how to steer your company through the maze.
 Let’s begin.

 Obtaining funds for a startup

 A big challenge for many startups is securing sufficient capital to grow their company.
-Funding comes from business loans, venture capital investments, or even crowd-funding schemes.
-Yet, these funds might not always be enough – especially if there are challenges that were not budgeted for, and for a new business, these may be numerous.
+Funding comes from business loans, venture capital investments, or crowd-funding schemes.
+Yet, these funds might not always be enough – especially if challenges were not budgeted for, and for a new business, these may be numerous.
 As a result, the money can dry up – a fear for many business owners.
-Investors often demand some sort of coverage to safeguard their investments.
+Investors often demand some coverage to safeguard their investments.
 Others will invest based on the business idea alone, irrespective of whether the startup has a healthy balance.

 Onboarding new staff for your startup

 Attracting top talent can be near impossible – since large corporations will snap up those with the skills in demand.
 Most employees will be hesitant to work for a startup with the risk of closing faster than it took to launch.
 Remote workers or virtual assistants are an option.
 The business can thus remain agile and react more quickly to changes without being stuck with the on-site staff they now either can’t afford or do not have work for − a project might have closed or been delayed.
 Outsourcing allows a company to obtain the skills required to do the tasks cost-effectively and to make changes where needed.
 This change of working is a solution for startups that want to remain compliant with state, federal, and local laws and still want to be flexible enough to grow and increase.